 Being away from home with a seriously ill or injured child is difficult and stressful for families.
 The cost of hotel rooms, long commutes, lengthy hospital stays and being away from family and friends in a strange place takes an enormous emotional and financial toll on families in crisis.
 That's where we come in.

-The new 16,000-square-foot, sixteen bedroom, Ronald McDonald House provides a comfortable "home away from home" where families can rest, enjoy home-cooked meals, relax in the spacious living areas, access laundry facilities and most importantly, receive a network of support among other families struggling with similar worries and fears.
-This stability allows families to focus on being there for their child when it matters most, helping them heal better and faster.
+The new 16,000-square-foot, sixteen bedroom, Ronald McDonald House provides a comfortable environment where families can rest, enjoy home-cooked meals, relax in the spacious living areas, access laundry facilities and most importantly, receive a network of support among other families struggling with similar worries and fears.
+This stability allows families to focus on being there for their child when it matters most.

 We understand that being away from home, and perhaps unable to work, can take a financial toll on families, particularly those dealing with the medical crisis of a child.
 Therefore, though it costs $75/per family, per night to operate the House program, we only encourage, but never require, families to make a contribution of just $15 per night.
 However, no family is ever turned away due to their inability to contribute.